jpforcioli/github_howto_jsonrpc_api/014_fortiguard_management.rst

 Those export/import operations have been implemented to allow an air-gapped FortiManager to receive FortiGuard Updates in an automated manner.

-For instance, it could be used in this quite common :bdg-link-primary:`data-diode <https://en.wikipedia.org/?title=Data_diode&redirect=no>` (OT environment) use case:
+For instance, it could be used in this quite common :bdg-link-primary-line:`data-diode <https://en.wikipedia.org/?title=Data_diode&redirect=no>` (OT environment) use case:

 .. code-block:: text